Neradoc/Circuitpython_Hotkeys_Plus/README.md

 ### Shortcuts and Keycodes

-Press and release a key with a keycode name as strings.
+Press or release one or more keys with a keycode name as strings.
 It presses the key and only releases it at the end of the macro, unless you specify to release in two ways: a negative shortcut, or `0`.
 Keycodes can also be represented with the Keycode.THING int.
 If the key code is not found, it defaults to `layout.keycodes()`.

 ```py
 # long version, with key names